OUTLINE:

 This is an extremely important text for this topic.
 ALL of the promises are for men AND women.
 ALL of the commands are for men AND women: "submit to one another," "love one another," "do not judge," "confess your sins to one another."
 ALL of the promises AND ALL of the NT commands are for ALL Christians, men AND women.

 The Great Commission was originally given by Jesus to ALL of His followers.
 Do you think only the remaining 11 disciples were there?
 No, Jesus had up to 500 people (men and women) who followed Him.
 Luke 8:1-5 makes it clear that Jesus had women following Him.
 Paul tells us (1 Cor 15:6) that 500 people were at the Mount of Ascension.
-The only place in the biblical text that can be linked to this account is Acts 1:9-11.
-Regardless of whether this text in Acts is the same event, Paul records that Jesus appeared to "more than 500 people."
+Regardless of whether the text in Acts is the same event, Paul records that Jesus appeared to "more than 500 people."
 It is very difficult to think that only men witnessed this event.

 Even IF someone thinks only men witnessed this event, does anyone think the Great Commission was ONLY given to men?
 Only men need to be baptized?
 Women are not commanded (commission) to share the gospel?
 If you answer, "They can only share the gospel with women and children."
 Where does the text say this?